baamenabar/cv/cv.md

 Graphic Designer by profession, web developer by choice.

-Working the web as a generalist, expert in the areas that need coverage.
-Huge fan of the 80/20 way of looking at problems.
+Working the web as a generalist, focusing on the problems that need solving, always trying to integrate new technologies or new approaches into projects.
+Huge fan of the 80/20 project management rule when time is scarce.

 A veteran ActionScript orphan, now in love with front–end technologies, semantics and progressive enhancement.
 Down to earth seasoned project manager.

-Doing the most varied client work since 2004.
-Love to try new technologies and new approaches to solve problems, from UX to server–side optimization.
+Doing the most varied client work since 2004, always elbow to elbow with designers.
+From UX to server–side optimization, a wide view of problems usually let's me find solutions where they are most effective.

 ## Skills